Tariq Bashir Cheema: Political career

 In 2003, he was removed from the post of divisional president of PPP on the orders of Benazir Bhutto after Cheema was found supporting the PML-Q candidate instead of PPP.
 In 2003, he left PPP to join Pakistan Muslim League (Q) (PML-Q) due to the growing differences between him and the PPP.

-He was elected to the National Assembly of Pakistan as a candidate of PML-Q from Constituency NA-187 (Bahawalpur-V) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of PML-Q from Constituency NA-187 (Bahawalpur-V) in the 2013 Pakistani general election.
 He received 92,972 votes and defeated Saud Majeed.
 In the same election, he also ran for the seat of the National Assembly from Constituency NA-186 (Bahawalpur-IV) as a candidate of PML-Q but was unsuccessful.
 He received 61,403 votes and lost the seat to Riaz Hussain Pirzada.
-During his tenure as Member of the National Assembly, he became the chairperson of National Assembly's Standing Committee on Science and Technology.
+During his tenure as a Member of the National Assembly, he became the chairperson of National Assembly's Standing Committee on Science and Technology.

 In 2016, Punjab Police booked Cheema along with others on the charge of violating Section 144.
 In 2017, he was appointed as the Secretary General of PML-Q.

-He was re-elected to the National Assembly as a candidate of PML-Q from Constituency NA-172 (Bahawalpur-III) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-Q from Constituency NA-172 (Bahawalpur-III) in the 2018 Pakistani general election.

 On 18 August, Imran Khan formally announced his federal cabinet structure and Cheema was named as Minister for States and Frontier Regions.
 On 20 August 2018, he was sworn in as Federal Minister for States and Frontier Regions in the federal cabinet of Prime Minister Imran Khan.
-He expressed reservations over being given the ministerial portfolio of Ministry of States and Frontier Regions.
+He expressed reservations over being given the ministerial portfolio of the Ministry of States and Frontier Regions.
 On 6 September 2018, his ministerial portfolio was changed from Federal Minister for States and Frontier Regions to Federal Minister for Housing and Works.

-On 28 March 2022, he resigned from the cabinet ministry of Housing and Works.
+On 28 March 2022, he resigned from the Cabinet Ministry of Housing and Works.

+In the 2024 Pakistani general election, he was re-elected as a Member of the National Assembly from NA-165 Bahawalpur-II as a candidate of PML(Q).
+He defeated Saud Majeed, an independent candidate, after receiving 116,571 votes.
+His son Walidaad Cheema also contested unsuccessfully in constituency PP-247 Bahawalpur-III from Yazman.

 Family

 Cheema belongs to a political family from Bahawalpur.
 He is the elder brother of Tahir Bashir Cheema, who is an MNA from Bahawalnagar.

+In July 2023, police apprehended several administrative staff members from the Islamia University of Bahawalpur.
+Drugs and obscene videos were found with the chief security officer, treasurer, and a transport officer.
+A police report also alleged that a group of teachers was involved in selling narcotics and exploiting and blackmailing female staff and students.
+Following this, a journalist alleged that Cheema's son, Walidad Cheema, was the cause of the scandal.
+Cheema subsequently held a press conference to deny these allegations.